hlpangaa/nft-ticketing-main/README.md

 # Network
 ---
 ## Goerli
-Please swap to Goerli network to interact with the web and contract.
+Currently deployed to test net only.
+Please swap to **Goerli** network to interact with the web and contract.

 # Repo
 ---